Crypto-Wrld/change-log/january-2022/updates.md

 Removed qb-djbooth and replaced it with a whole new BETTER DJ system!
 Prison has been locked down and all blips have been moved to the respected area's. (jailing is now possible) Community Service is also an option.
 Refuel Vehicle only shows up in Gas Station zone or when you have a PetrolCan on you!
 (YAY!)
+Removed markers from casino (use 3rd eye with employees)

 # 1.27.2022
 Anti VDM script has been added.